auzias/Dockerfiles/sshd/README.md

 ## What use

 This service is not use to access to a shell but rather to be used as proxy-jump or tsocks.
 This is why the default shell of Heimdall is `/bin/false`.
 At its start, the service display both ED25519 and RSA fingerprints (in both SHA256 and MD5), OpenSSH and OpenSSL versions.
-Output `stderr` is also displayed by default. `docker logs Heidmall` will display it.
+Output `stderr` is also displayed by default. `docker logs Heimdall` will display it.

 ## How to run